SocialConnect/auth/README.md

 $httpClient = new \SocialConnect\Common\Http\Client\Curl();

 /**
- * By default We are using Curl class from SocialConnect/Common
+ * By default we are using Curl class from SocialConnect/Common
  * but you can use Guzzle wrapper ^5.3|^6.0
  */
 //$httpClient = new \SocialConnect\Common\Http\Client\Guzzle(